Ohio HIV Drug Assistance Program (OHDAP)

 - Provide proof of monthly income (for the applicant, as well as the applicant's legal spouse and/or dependents).
 This includes copies of pay stubs for the most recent 30 consecutive days of employment, Social Security Income award letters, copies of unemployment compensation stubs, etc.

-- Provide a copy of an IRS Income Tax Transcript for the most recent tax year.
+- For the self-employed: provide a copy of an IRS Income Tax Transcript for the most recent tax year.
 The form to obtain the transcript is Form 4506T and is available at the IRS Web site.
 Step-by-step instructions are also available by following the IRS transcript request instructions.

 Any individual found to be submitting fraudulent information may be expelled from this and other HIV Care Services Section programs.